-Donald Trump Crashed Another Wedding & It’s Just As Awkward As You’d Expect
+Donald Trump Won’t Stop Crashing Weddings & It’s Just So Awkward

 Wedding Crashers 2 never got made, but I think President Donald Trump has been not-so-secretly auditioning.
 Last year Trump crashed a handful (that's a handful too many) of weddings being held at his various holdings, and this year he managed to sneak his way into the festivities again.
 Donald Trump crashed another wedding and it's just as awkward as you'd expect — so hey, Trump, maybe don't next time.
 What do you think about that?

 According to TMZ, Trump surprised Gerald Papa and Jenna Buchholtz during their nuptials at the Trump National Golf Course in Bedminster Township, New Jersey, on Friday, June 29.
 They reported that eyes on the ground saw Trump fly in on Marine One and crash the wedding to dole out some handshakes and pose for pictures.
 TMZ also obtained some footage where you can see Trump telling onlookers to take care of the couple.
 Then he shakes the brides hand and pulls her in by the waist for a kiss on the cheek.
 Judging by the video, it seems like everyone at the wedding was a big fan because they all cheered for that smooch.
 Then they applauded as he and Melania Trump (yes she was there) ascended the stairs up to wherever it is the first couple goes on golf courses they own.

 It's hardly the first time he's done this.
 Last year the president crashed at least three other weddings being held on his New Jersey golf course, and always manages to sneak in a kiss with the bride.
 Luckily he's amongst fans (after all, they are celebrating their happiest day on a Trump property), because I think he lives for the applause.
 Just check out this video of the president gladhandling another bride, back in June of 2017.